wolfSSL/wolfssl-examples/btle/README.md

 ### Building

-The wolfSSL library must be built and installed using './configure --enable-ecc --enable-eccencrypt && make && sudo make install' or by defining `#define HAVE_ECC` and `#defineHAVE_ECC_ENCRYPT`.
+The wolfSSL library must be built and installed using './configure --enable-ecc --enable-eccencrypt --enable-hkdf && make && sudo make install' or by defining `#define HAVE_ECC`, `#define HAVE_ECC_ENCRYPT` and `HAVE_HKDF`.

 ### Usage